Special pricing on Purchases image

 Jacqueline Smith Fine Art (JSFA) is building a community of art collectors and eco-organizations that are ensuring essential resources remain available for the protection of planet Earth . . . and you can help.

-JSFA offers a 20% discount on original fine art when the buyer donates that same 20%-dollar amount to a non-profit eco-organization currently working to restore the health of our planet.
+JSFA offers a reduction of 20% on original fine art when the buyer donates that same 20%-dollar amount to a non-profit eco-organization currently working to restore the health of our planet.

 AGREEMENT